 For Prayer Time a variety of options are available.
 Make it interesting.
 You can have the men pray over the 4 lecture topics (one at a time) each time asking God to make HIM that man: Leaders Are Meant To Be Examples — - — PRA — - — Leaders Are To Be Praying people — - — PRAY — - — Leaders Are To Be Shepherds — - — PRAY — - — Leaders Are To Be Servants — - PRAY.

 Practical assignments

 Provide private time for the men to fill out the Questionnaire.

+Have each of the attendees share this with the deacons in their own church